top of page

 Undergraduate Researchers

 We welcome motivated undergraduate students to join and actively participate in the research, scientific communication, and social environment of our group.
 Prior research experience is not required.
 Depending on class year, undergraduates are expected to first work in a mentored position under a graduate student or postdoc, but also eventually advance to an independent project.
 Science also takes time and commitment.
 Therefore, having at least 8-10 hours scheduled a week for research is necessary during the semester and students who can participate over multiple semesters/years are preferred.
 Students cannot be working in another research group simultaneously while working in the Kisley lab.
 Undergrads are also expected to attend and participate in our group meetings, if their schedule permits.
-Please include in your email indicating your interest a resume with your educational background that includes major and relevant courses.

 bottom of page